Kianenigma/Semaphore-Simulator/README.md

     *Duration* {Int} = task execution time in milliseconds [*semId*] {String} = name of the Semaphore declared for critical section . shoudl only be defined if Type = "c"

- + Semaphore
+ +Semaphore
     Simple Abstract semaphore Class

- + Visualizer
+ +Visualizer
     Handles Drawing the processes on DOM.